yanxurui/CacheFS/readme.md

 Inspired by [seaweedfs](https://github.com/chrislusf/seaweedfs), small files as long as their filenames(for consistency check) are stored in a big file which is called volume.
 Why?

 1. Modern file systems for example ext4 use tree structure to organize files.
-It will take considerable time to look for a specific file in a large number of small files(tens of millions).
+It will take considerable time to look for a specific file among a large number of small files (e.g., tens of millions).
-2. It must be emphasized that it takes much more time to open and close file than real raed or write.
-So the first principle is avoiding frequently opening and closing files for every read or write.
+2. It must be emphasized that it takes much more time to open and close the file than the real read or write.
+So the first principle is avoiding frequently opening and closing files.

 Every volume file under data subfolder has its corresponding index file under index subfolder.
 Every line in index file is in form of `<key> <offset> <size>` which reveals where a file is stored in the volume.
 If a file is deleted, a line `<key> 0 0` is appended to the index file.